Sony A6500 versus Sony A7S II

 |Sony A7S (⇒ lft | rgt)||Full Frame||12.0||4240||2832||1080/60p||23.9||13.2||3702||87|

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the A7S II offers a slightly higher resolution than the one in the A6500 (2400k vs 2300k dots).
-The table below summarizes some of the other core capabilities of the Sony A6500 and Sony A7S II in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Sony A6500 and Sony A7S II along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.